-- (1) Shrinking Supply: Characterized by shrinking industrial supply and opportunities to convert existing industrial buildings into a higher and better use. - (2) No Net New Supply: Characterized by older existing B & C product industrial buildings with opportunities to redevelop into modern, more functional industrial buildings with very little land available for industrial development.
-Some change of use evident. - (3) New Supply: Characterized by industrial buildings that will remain in their current state for the foreseeable future with land available for industrial development. - (4) Reflects Terreno portfolio composition based on geography and purchase price.
+- 22% of portfolio located in shrinking supply submarkets (1) - Characterized by shrinking industrial supply.
+Offers opportunities to convert existing buildings into higher and better use over time.
+Super infill. - 53% of portfolio in no net new supply submarkets (1) - Characterized by older existing industrial product.
+Offers opportunities to redevelop existing buildings into new, modern industrial buildings.
+Infill. - 25% of portfolio in new supply submarkets (1) - Characterized by industrial buildings that will remain in their current state for the foreseeable future with previously undeveloped land available for industrial development.
+Greenfield.